Waddle-x-Nk/fyp-Assettracker-inv/README.md

 The Device Inventory System is a Python-based application developed using FLASK framework that helps companies keep track of their assets and  generally manage their inventory efficiently.

 This project is intended for startups in ghana.
+As a pilot program my client was Ispace Ghana

 # Features
 - User Authentication: The system allows users to register, login, and manage their accounts securely.